deleeuw/jansweb/content/post/wijsen/_index.md

 **Did you become assistant professor after?**

 I was already assistant professor.
 I&#39;m not entirely sure about the time scale, but I think I probably became, what was then called lector, in maybe 1975 and at some point, lectors were converted to full professors, in maybe 1976, 1977 something like that.
 So I became professor, and then eventually, van de Geer stepped back and I became the chair of data theory, which was around 1980.
-We also started to organize these GIFI post doctoral courses, and building out that project, until I left in 1987.
+We also started to organize these Gifi post doctoral courses, and building out that project, until I left in 1987.

 **And then you went Los Angeles.**